annieeng17/makeup/README.md

 freezes, fix it somehow.
 FIXED

 - also remove the logo when it goes to the face menu and so on.
 FIXED

+- need to create a slider because that is very important for complexity and points

+- need to also fix the fill eyeshadow function, for some reason it doesn't work even though I tried to follow the way I did it for fill_in_triangle